squareboat/sneaker/README.md

 # Laravel Exception Notifications

-An easy way to send emails with stack trace whenever an exception occurs on the server for Laravel Applications.
+An easy way to send emails with stack trace whenever an exception occurs on the server for Laravel applications.

 ![sneaker example image](sneaker.png?raw=true "Sneaker")

 ## Install

-### Install via composer
+### Install via Composer

 #### For Laravel <= 5.2, please use the [v1 branch](https://github.com/squareboat/sneaker/tree/v1)!